Within this article, we are going to show you a complete list of Free Things to do in Las Vegas.

 Let’s get going….

-1. Bellagio’s Symphony of Fountains
+5. Bellagio’s Symphony of Fountains

-Choreographed to a concert of classical, opera, Broadway and pop music, this 15 minute aquatic jaw dropper can be viewed from many locations in the Bellagio, or right from the Strip sidewalk.
+Choreographed to a concert of classical, opera, Broadway and pop music, this 15-minute aquatic jaw dropper can be viewed from many locations in the Bellagio, or right from the Strip sidewalk.

 You are basically getting “free” shows and attractions in addition to the ones you are already paying for.